metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 <a id="nestedatt--spec--prometheus--querier"></a>
 ### Nested Schema for `spec.prometheus.querier`

+Required:

+- `mode` (String) 'mode' must be set according to the type of Prometheus installation that stores NetObserv metrics:<br> - Use 'Auto' to try configuring automatically.
+In OpenShift, it uses the Thanos querier from OpenShift Cluster Monitoring<br> - Use 'Manual' for a manual setup<br>

 Optional:

-- `enable` (Boolean) When 'enable' is 'true', the Console plugin queries flow metrics from Prometheus instead of Loki whenever possible.It is enbaled by default: set it to 'false' to disable this feature.The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.loki'), or both.Not all queries are transposable from Loki to Prometheus.
-Hence, if Loki is disabled, some features of the plugin are disabled as well,such as getting per-pod information or viewing raw flows.If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.If they are both disabled, the Console plugin is not deployed.
+- `enable` (Boolean) When 'enable' is 'true', the Console plugin queries flow metrics from Prometheus instead of Loki whenever possible.
+It is enbaled by default: set it to 'false' to disable this feature.
+The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.loki'), or both.
+Not all queries are transposable from Loki to Prometheus.
+Hence, if Loki is disabled, some features of the plugin are disabled as well, such as getting per-pod information or viewing raw flows.
+If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.
+If they are both disabled, the Console plugin is not deployed.
 - `manual` (Attributes) Prometheus configuration for 'Manual' mode. (see [below for nested schema](#nestedatt--spec--prometheus--querier--manual))
-- `mode` (String) 'mode' must be set according to the type of Prometheus installation that stores NetObserv metrics:<br>- Use 'Auto' to try configuring automatically.
-In OpenShift, it uses the Thanos querier from OpenShift Cluster Monitoring<br>- Use 'Manual' for a manual setup<br>
-- `timeout` (String) 'timeout' is the read timeout for console plugin queries to Prometheus.A timeout of zero means no timeout.
+- `timeout` (String) 'timeout' is the read timeout for console plugin queries to Prometheus.
+A timeout of zero means no timeout.

 <a id="nestedatt--spec--prometheus--querier--manual"></a>
 ### Nested Schema for `spec.prometheus.querier.manual`